 As a leading national force since its founding, the Walker Art Center’s Performing Arts department has been built successfully on a foundation laid by five visionary directors and a level of institutional commitment to live performing arts rare for a contemporary arts center.

 The Walker began presenting local dance, poetry, and chamber music concerts in 1940.
 In 1953, the volunteer-staffed Center Arts Council (CAC) was formed to organize a wider range of performances and film screenings.
 Out of CAC grew the Center Opera Company in 1963 (later the Minnesota Opera Company), led by John Ludwig and dedicated primarily to contemporary American opera and unique collaborations between opera and visual artists.
-By the time it disbanded in 1970, the CAC had already presented Merce Cunningham’s first Minnesota performance (1963) and established its first artist commissions, Dominick Argento’s Masque of Angels (1964) and Alwin Nikolais’s Vaudeville of the Elements (1965).
+By the time it disbanded in 1970, the CAC had already presented Merce Cunningham Dance Company (1963) and established Walker Art Center’s first performing arts commissions with Dominick Argento’s Masque of Angels (1964) and Alwin Nikolais’s Vaudeville of the Elements (1965).
 Performing Arts was officially designated as a department in 1970, with Suzanne Weil serving as coordinator until 1976.

 Throughout the 1970s, the department sponsored events in a range of venues around the Twin Cities, increasing the visibility of contemporary dance, new music, jazz, and experimental theater and hosting an array of pop, rock, and folk concerts.
 Weil increased annual presentations from fewer than 100 in the mid-1960s to more than 200 annual presentations by the early 1970s.
 She launched significant program initiatives and established key relationships with a range of artists now considered masters—Merce Cunningham, Mabou Mines, Philip Glass, Twyla Tharp, Meredith Monk, and others—many that continue today.
 Weil also designed elaborate residencies and laid the foundation for what would become an active commissioning program, both of which served as national models for the field.